-Hiring a Board Certified Behavior Analyst (BCBA) or International Behavior Analyst (IBA) can bring a unique behavioral perspective to your behavioral health challenges.
+Hiring a BCBA (Board Certified Behavior Analyst) or International Behavior Analyst (IBA) can bring a unique behavioral perspective to your behavioral health challenges.
 I’ll refer to these certified individuals as BCBAs and IBAs in this article to include anyone certified as a behavior analyst globally.

 Although you may associate behavior analysts with autism, the science of behavior has much wider applications.